 In Windows 7, open Start menu by pressing Ctrl+Esc and type "internet explorer" into Search box.
 Then click Internet Explorer (No Add-ons).

-For some reason, Microsoft has dumped the command in Windows 8.1, but you can still open Run dialog, type (please include the double quotes!)
+For some reason, Microsoft has dumped the command in Windows 8.1 and 10, but you can still open Run dialog, type (please include the double quotes!)
 "C:\Program Files\Internet Explorer\iexplore.exe" -extoff and click OK.

 Internet Explorer will open with Add-ons disabled Tab.
 Browse some pages that caused Internet Explorer to lock up, crash, slow down or act weirdly.
 Nevermind (but do not close) the yellow notification saying "Add-ons are currently disabled" for now.